 - Scan for related trouble codes, including P0095-P0099, P0110, P0111, P0112, P0114, and P0127.
 The presence of these codes can help you hone in on the issue.

-- Read the freeze frame data to see what conditions were present when the code was first set.
-This is especially helpful in fixing intermittent problems.
+- Read the freeze frame data to see what conditions were present when the code was first set, which is especially helpful in fixing intermittent problems.

 - Start your car and let it warm up for 5-10 minutes.
 Check your engine’s air temperature and compare it with the coolant temperature.
-If your car is working properly, the air temperature should be slightly lower than the coolant temperature.
+If your vehicle is working correctly, the air temperature should be slightly lower than the coolant temperature.

 - Connect a jumper wire between the harness and the ground.
 This should max out the IAT temperature reading.
 If it doesn’t, there is an issue with the wiring.
 If it does max out, check the ground circuit.
-If there is no reading on your scan tool, there is an open circuit that needs to be repaired.
+If there is no reading on your scan tool, there is an open circuit that needs repairing.

 - Inspect the wires around the IAT sensor for damage, corrosion, and loose connections.

 - Remove your IAT for testing.
 Use a multimeter to check the resistance.
 Apply heat to the tip of the sensor.
 The resistance should decrease.
-If there’s no change, or a reading of infinite resistance, the IAT should be replaced.
+If there’s no change or reading of infinite resistance, the IAT should be replaced.

 Common Mistakes To Avoid While Diagnosing The P0113 Code

 Always give the wires of your system a visual inspection when you have a problem with a sensor.
-A corroded or damaged wire is a very quick and easy fix compared to an IAT sensor.
+A corroded or damaged wire is a swift and easy fix compared to an IAT sensor.